-Dipartimento di Scienza dei Materiali e Ingegneria Chimica, Politecnico di Torino, 10129 Torino, Italy (Received 15 August 2011; revised manuscript received 20 December 2011; published 10 February 2012)
+Dipartimento di Scienza dei Materiali e Ingegneria Chimica, Politecnico di Torino, 10129 Torino, Italy

-By using an electrochemical gating technique with a new combination of polymer and electrolyte, we were able to inject surface charge densities n{2D} as high as $3.5 \times 10^{15} \ e/\text{cm}^2$ in gold films and to observe large relative variations in the film resistance, $\Delta R/R'$, up to 10% at low temperature. $\Delta R/R'$ is a linear function of n{2D} -as expected within a free-electron model-if the film is thick enough (≥ 25 nm); otherwise, a tendency to saturation due to size effects is observed.
-The application of this technique to 2D materials might allow extending the field-effect experiments to a range of charge doping where large conductance modulations and, in some cases, even the occurrence of superconductivity are expected.
+By using an electrochemical gating technique with a new combination of polymer and electrolyte, we were able to inject surface charge densities n{2D} as high as 3.5×10^{15} e/cm2 in gold films and to observe large relative variations in the film resistance, $\Delta R/R'$, up to 10% at low temperature. $\Delta R/R'$ is a linear function of n{2D} - as expected within a free-electron model - if the film is thick enough (≥ 25 nm), otherwise a tendency to saturation due to size effects is observed.
+The application of this technique to 2D materials will allow extending the field-effect experiments to a range of charge doping where giant conductance modulations and, in some cases, even the occurrence of superconductivity are expected.